Xanten

 Xanten ([ˈksantn̩], Low Rhenish: Santen) is a town in the state of North Rhine-Westphalia, Germany.
 It is located in the district of Wesel.

 Xanten is known for the Archaeological Park, one of the largest archaeological open air museums in the world, built at the site of the Roman settlements Colonia Ulpia Traiana.
 Other attractions include the medieval town centre with Xanten Cathedral, many museums and large man-made lakes for various watersport activities.
 Xanten is visited by approximately one million tourists a year.
+It is also the only German town with a name that begins with X.